KelSolaar/sIBL_GUI/support/documentation/sphinx/source/resources/pages/components.rst

 | ..  image:: ../pictures/sIBL_GUI_LocationsBrowser.jpg            |
 +------------------------------------------------------------------+

-The Locations Browser component provides browsing capability to sIBL_GUI, adding directory browsing at various entry points in sIBL_GUI Ui.
+The *Locations Browser* component provides browsing capability to *sIBL_GUI*, adding directory browsing at various entry points in *sIBL_GUI* Ui.
 The browsing is done either by the Os default file browser or an user defined file browser.

 Default Supported File Browsers: